maarten-pennings/howto/c64mempart/readme.md

 Then came a reference to [COMPUTE!'s First Book of PET/CBM, pages 66 and 163](https://archive.org/details/COMPUTEs_First_Book_of_PET-CBM_1981_Small_Systems_Services) an article showcasing a multi-app implementation.
 The book predates the C64.
-It describes the [Commodore PET](https://en.wikipedia.org/wiki/Commodore_PET), but since the PET also had Microsoft BASIC, it was a usable start.
+It describes the [Commodore PET](https://en.wikipedia.org/wiki/Commodore_PET), but since the PET also had Microsoft BASIC, it is a usable start.
 The administration of BASIC interpreter (pointer names, pointer locations) on the PET differs from the C64, so it did take me some time to get going on my [C64](https://en.wikipedia.org/wiki/Commodore_64).

-I did miss one reason for changing `TXTTAB`/`MEMSIZ`, namely to set aside a part of the memory for an assembly routine.
+I did miss one reason in "Mapping the Commodore 64" for changing `TXTTAB`/`MEMSIZ`, namely to set aside a part of the memory for an assembly routine.
 We will utilize this later in the [advanced partition manager](#advanced-partition-manager) for a central switching routine.

+Let's first try to understand the memory map used by BASIC, then try to replicate on my C64 the multi-app system described in the PET article.

 ## BASIC memory map